SAFETAG/SAFETAG/content/guides/remote_assessment/examples/recon-ng.md

 Commands (type [help|?] <topic>):
 ---------------------------------
-add             Adds records to the betabase back            Exits the current context del             Deletes records from the betabase exit            Exits the framework help            Displays this menu keys            Manages framework API keys load            Loads selected module pdb             Starts a Python Debugger session query           Queries the betabase record          Records commands to a resource file resource        Executes commands from a resource file run             Runs the module
+add             Adds records to the database back            Exits the current context del             Deletes records from the database exit            Exits the framework help            Displays this menu keys            Manages framework API keys load            Loads selected module pdb             Starts a Python Debugger session query           Queries the database record          Records commands to a resource file resource        Executes commands from a resource file run             Runs the module